The Product Regulation and Liability Review: Spain

-The Spanish Civil Procedural Act provides for the expert witness who is a person having the technical, scientific, artistic or practical knowledge of the relevant issue, as well as the direct knowledge or news of the facts or events as a witness.
+The Spanish Civil Procedural Act provides for an expert witness who is a person with the technical, scientific, artistic or practical knowledge of the relevant issue, as well as the direct knowledge or news of the facts or events as a witness.

 As a general rule, experts' reports should be filed together with the initial writs of claim and of defence; however, a number of exceptions are set for cases where special circumstances exist.

-Thus, if a plaintiff shows that the proper defence of his or her rights prevented him or her from delaying the filing of his or her claim, he or she may submit an expert report subsequently, provided that he or she announces it in the writ of claim and the report is filed prior to the pretrial hearing.
-Logically, this possibility is absolutely limited, in principle, to cases of statutory limitations taking into consideration that the defendant has only 20 working days to file the brief of response, it can file it five days prior to the preliminary hearing, provided that it justifies that it could not be obtained before the expiration of the term provided by law to file the defence brief and it announces its filing in the brief of response.
+Thus, if a plaintiff shows that the proper defence of their rights prevented them from delaying the filing of their claim, they may submit an expert report subsequently, provided that they announce it in the writ of claim and the report is filed prior to the pretrial hearing.
+Logically, this possibility is absolutely limited, in principle, to cases of statutory limitations taking into consideration that the defendant has only 20 working days to file the brief of response.
+They can file it five days prior to the preliminary hearing, provided that they justify that it could not be obtained before the expiration of the term provided by law to file the defence brief and they announce its filing in the brief of response.

-Moreover, any of the parties may prefer to request from the court the appointment of an expert but it should do so, expressly, in its initial writ.
+Moreover, any of the parties may prefer to request from the court the appointment of an expert, but they should do so expressly in their initial writ.